 - To write examination answers according to the requirement of various subjects.

 Inculcating good reading habits in children has always been a concern for all stakeholders in education.
-The purposes to create independent thinking individuals with the ability to not only create their own knowledge but also critically interpret, analyze and evaluate it with objectivity and fairness.
+The purpose to create independent thinking individuals with the ability to not only create their own knowledge but also critically interpret, analyze and evaluate it with objectivity and fairness.
 This will also help students in learning and acquiring better language skills.

-Creating learners for the 21st century involves making them independent learners who can learn, unlearn and relearn and, if our children are in the habit of reading, they will learn to reinvent themselves and deal with the many challenges that lie ahead of them.
+Creating Learners for the 21st century involves making them independent learners who can learn, unlearn and relearn and, if our children are in the habit of reading, they will learn to reinvent themselves and deal with the many challenges that lie ahead of them.

 Reading is not merely decoding information or pronouncing words correctly.
 It is an interactive dialogue between the author and the reader in which the reader and the author share their experiences and knowledge with each other.
 Good readers are critical readers with an ability to arrive at a deeper understanding of not only the world presented in the book but also of the real world around them.